Partners

 United States Forest Service

-IEMM is collaborating with the US Forest Service to support outreach and engagement efforts and expand partner networks for the development of a climate-informed conservation strategy to enhance resilience of southern California’s montane forests.
+IEMM is collaborating with the USFS to support outreach and engagement efforts and expand partner networks for the development of a climate-informed conservation strategy to enhance resilience of Southern California’s montane forests.

 Other Affiliated Organizations